RestartB/titanium/README.md

-# Titanium Core
+# TitaniumCore
-Welcome to Titanium Core, the open source core of the Titanium Discord Bot.
+Welcome to TitaniumCore, the open source core of the Titanium Discord Bot.

 ## Contributions Welcome!
 Have an improvement you want to make?
 Developed a new cog that you want to be in the main bot?
 Contributions are welcome!
 Make a pull request and I'll take a look. :)